14 Questions to Ask Before Hiring Movers

 The Federal Motor Carrier Safety Administration (FMCSA) is a government agency that regulates commercial vehicle operations to guarantee safety for companies and consumers alike.
 Though FMCSA accreditation doesn’t necessarily guarantee that a mover will give you fair prices or top-notch service, it does indicate that a company isn’t just a front for a scam.

-Since any company can say it’s properly accredited, even if it isn’t true, we recommend you check this one for yourself.
+Since any company can claim to be properly accredited, even if it isn’t true, we recommend you check this one for yourself.

 FMCSA database